mindmotivate/Remo_Terraform_Class/Breakdown_tf_vpc.md

   key_name      = "secure"

   # This code has been intentionally commented out
-  # This is denintely not required however I was curious to see how I could encorprate EBS should I ever need to
+  # This is definitely not required however I was curious to see how I could encorprate EBS should I ever need to
 /*
   block_device_mappings {
     device_name = "/dev/sda1"